 - Heat a little oil in a frying pan and when it is hot, add a small ladle of pancake mixture to the pan.
 Use the back of the ladle to spread it around so it is roughly circular.
 Cook the pancakes on a medium heat for 1-2 minutes on each side.

-- While making the pancakes, stir fry the kale in another pan for a couple of minutes and then add the spinach and nutmeg.
-When the spinach has wilted, stir in the ricotta and season with black pepper.
+- While making the pancakes, stir fry the kale in another pan for a couple of minutes and then add the spinach.
+When the spinach has wilted, stir in the ricotta and season with nutmeg, salt and black pepper.
 Serve warm with the pancakes.